-The term “swallowing difficulties” encompasses a range of problems which can affect a person’s ability to swallow solid medication; including clinical dysphagia, xerostomia (dry mouth) and a psychological aversion leading to a patient feeling that they can’t swallow pills and tablets.
+The term “swallowing difficulties” encompasses a range of problems which can affect a person’s ability to swallow solid medication (tablets and capsules); including dysphagia, xerostomia (dry mouth) and a psychological aversion leading to a patient feeling that they can’t swallow capsules and tablets.1